bellons91/personal-notes/azure/azure-storage-account.md

 ## Blobs

-The storage service offers three types of blobs: [[block-blobs]], [[append-blobs]], and [[page-blobs]].
+The storage service offers three types of blobs: [[azure-blob-storage-block-blobs]], [[azure-blob-storage-append-blobs]], and [[azure-blob-storage-page-blobs]].
 You specify the blob type when you create the blob.
 Once the blob has been created, its type cannot be changed.

 All blobs reflect committed changes immediately.
 Each version of the blob has a unique tag, called an **ETag**, that you can use with access conditions to assure you only change a specific instance of the blob.